Thyraz/energy-custom-graph/README.md

 # Energy Custom Graph

-Energy Custom Graph is a lightweight Lovelace card that plugs into Home Assistant's energy date picker.
-It reuses the built-in ECharts instance shipped with Home Assistant, so you get native styling, minimal overhead, and a layout that mirrors the core energy cards.
+This card is a lightweight Lovelace card that uses the Home Assistant energy date picker.
+It reuses the built-in ECharts instance shipped with Home Assistant, so you get native styling and minimal overhead.

 Unlike the default energy cards like `energy-usage-graph`, this card is not limited to the energy dashboard entities.
-Any long-term statistic available in the recorder can be visualised and combined, whether it comes from energy, climate, sensors, ...
-Each series can pick the statistic type (`change`, `sum`, `mean`, `min`, `max`, `state`) and presentation style.
+Any long-term statistic available in the recorder database can be used.
+You can choose the statistic type (`change`, `sum`, `mean`, `min`, `max`, `state`) for each series displayed.
 I know the `Statistics graph card` nowadays also support the energy date picker, but it didn't provide all the features I needed.

 ## Key Features

+- This card has an full-featured graphical editor, so almost all settings can be done through the UI.
-- Drops into dashboards that already use the Home Assistant energy date picker (`energy-date-selection`) for instant period syncing.
+- Displayed timespan sync with the energy date picker (`energy-date-selection`).
-- Supports any entity that exposes long-term statistics, not only energy sources.
+- Supports any entity that exposes long-term statistics.
-- Shares the core energy colour palette and styling so mixed dashboards look consistent.
+- Quick access to colors from the HA energy color palette and native styles so mixed dashboards look consistent.
 - Uses Home Assistant's bundled ECharts runtime – no extra framework needs to be loaded.
-- Per-series control over aggregation statistic, chart type (bar or line), stacking, color, unit scaling and offsets.
+- Per-series control over aggregation type, chart type (bar or line), stacking, color, unit, scaling and offsets.
-- Optional fill-between-rendering for line series to highlight the space between two signals.
+- Optional fill-between-rendering for line series to fill the space e.g. between min / max line-charts
-- Optional manual period selection (fixed ranges or relative day/week/month/year offsets) when you do not want to use the energy picker.
+- Optional manual timespan selection (fixed ranges or relative day/week/month/year offsets) when you don't want to use the energy date picker.

 ## Installation